The spring application cycle is December 1st - February 1st

 If the organization chooses to use on-campus banking, they must submit the Student Organization Account Application & Agreement form.
 Learn more about student organization banking and finance here.

 We are accepting electronic signatures on applications for 2023-24 academic year.
 Contact Diana de la Rosa ([email protected]) if you have questions.

 - New presidents and treasurers must complete the RSO Officer Obligations Training (RSO3) and Inclusive Leadership Awareness Training (ILAT).
 RSO's that use, or plan to use, a Student Organization banking account must complete a banking training.
-All presidents and treasurers must complete the banking training in order to fufill this requirement.
+All treasurers must complete the banking training in order to fufill this requirement.

 - The advisor listed on the RSO Application must confirm their role and complete the Advisor Orientation.